addyosmani/backbone-fundamentals/index.md

 });
 ```

-// Note to Addy: Any partiular config settings (other than shims, see below) specifically worth mentioning here?

 The main reason you'd want to configure RequireJS is for shims, which is used to allow RequireJS to work with libraries that don't use `define()` in the code, but expose themselves globally.
 We'll cover this shortly.
 To see other configuration options available to you, I recommend checking out the [RequireJS documentation](http://requirejs.org/docs/api.html#config).